Brighton Recovery Center for Women

 The four distinct components are:

-- Safe Off the Streets (SOS) - Provides safe, non-medical environment to begin deciding on a plan of recovery
+- Safe Off the Streets (SOS) - Provides a safe, non-medical environment to begin deciding on a plan of recovery

 - Motivational Tracks - Provides a low-pressure environment for committing to the process of recovery so that participants can experience the hope of change

 - Phase I - Provides effective solutions to the problems of addiction.
 Programs are more focused and intense than the Motivational Tracks.
 Goals are increased social wellness, economic independence and ultimately recovery from addiction

 - Phase II - Provides a means of reintroduction back into society.
 Participants obtain employment or participate in educational/job training programs, pay rent, work on maintaining sobriety, attend self-help meetings, and prepare a plan of action for living sober as productive members of society

 Please click the links below to view comprehensive information on topics like the various faces of addiction, how to get help, and the different types of treatments that are available.

 The program was originally conceived to address one of the prime causes of homelessness in Kentucky, drug and alcohol addictions which had that population often seeking help at shelters, public hospitals, psychiatric institutions and detoxification centers.
 Many ended up either on the street, in jail, or dead.
 Care and change are the underlying principles of the Recovery Kentucky peer-driven model.
 Many people initially do not know if they desire or are capable of the change necessary for recovery.
 As they experience caring confrontation and feedback from their community of peers and see others who have been like them change, they begin to desire to be different.
 The use of Peer Mentors as teachers and mentors who share their “experience, strength, and hope” with other residents is a very powerful tool for change.
 Creating a safe, respectful, predictable living environment is important for recovery.
 Residents will be trying on new behaviors and need a safe, predictable structure in place to facilitate taking these risks.